The Sangiovese Grape

 Sangiovese is Italy’s best known red grape variety, and is synonymous with Tuscany.
-It’s the most widely planted grape variety in Italy, and at the start of the 21st century, accounted for one in every 10 vines planted.
+It’s the most widely planted grape variety across Central and Southern Italy, and at the start of the 21st century, accounted for one in every 10 vines planted.

 Traditionally used, as the main grape in the world famous Chianti, Sangiovese is now being grown all over the world, from Argentina to Australia.
 Top winemakers across the world have recognised the high quality levels of the grape, and are making single varietals, and using it with great success in blends.